-The writing sample is required of all students who wish to register for any English class.
-The student will write the paragraph at the beginning of the placement testing.
+The writing sample is required of all students who wish to register for ENC 1101, English Composition I. The student will write the paragraph at the time of the placement testing.
+The writing sample will also be administered at each registration location for students who have previously completed the placement test.
 A team of instructors from the Communications Department will be available to evaluate the content and grammar of the sample paragraph.
-Their recommendation on the writing sample and the entry level test score will be mandatory for student placement in Communications I, Writing and Grammar, and College Prep English.
+If the student scores above the recommended cutoff on the placement test, the recommendation on the writing sample will be mandatory for student placement in ENC 1101, Composition I, or LIN 1340, Writing and Grammar, and recommended for placement in ENC 0001, College Prep English.
+However, if the student scores below the recommended cutoff on the placement test, the student must enroll in ENC 0001, College Prep English, regardless of the writing sample recommendation.